agiza/stream-video-player/readme.txt

 == Changelog ==

+= 1.3.1 =
+* BAD!
+Removed SWF included files to comply with the GLP rules of WordPress directory.
+[You can still use the full version 1.3.0 downloading it from my site](http://rodrigopolo.com/about/wp-stream-video)

 = 1.3.0 =
 * NEW!
 Playlist support out of the box.
 * NEW!
 Possibility to use a custom config.xml with all JW Player options so you can have a shorter embed code.
 * NEW!
 Skins for the player.
 * UPDATE!
 JW Player (player.swf) updated to 5.3.1397 version, custom build.
 * Better look with custom design.
-* Display HH:MM:SS on time intead of MMM:SS
+* Display HH:MM:SS on time instead of MMM:SS
 * Load local plug-ins first, if not found then load the JW Player repository plug-ins.
 * Can load any JW Player Plug-in.
 * Fixed bug to handle well anamorphic video on streaming and on video mode.